 The ivory structured handles are made of a synthetic material that is water-resistant, protecting them from any foreseen damage that may be caused by water.

-Don’t let this stop you drying your razor properly after use though.
+Don’t let this stop you from drying your razor properly after use though.

 There aren’t a whole lot of disadvantages to the Boker blade, but there are naturally a few.
 Some of its shortcomings are: